Project status: Closed

 Experiences could also be shared via attendance at a Walkshop or via representative or member-based community groups.

-We are looking at
+We looked at

 Our public spaces are vital for our health and our mental wellbeing – they make our urban environments walkable, provide access to green spaces, help address loneliness and when designed according to the values of the community – they bring us together.